LeonardoPollina/ML_project_2/README.md

     .
     ├── run.py                                    # Predict and generate a submission file
     ├── config.py                                 # A couple of configuration parameters
-    ├── Notebooks
+    ├── WeigthsFinalModel                         # Weights of the final model ├── Notebooks
     │      ├── FINAL_SUBMISSION_PROTOTYPE         # Training of the final model
     │      ├── ONE_NEURON_PROTOTYPE               # Training with only one neuron at the end